Intro to Data Science

 }

-• For the loop with i as the index:
+• For the loop that multiplies the index by 32:

 • Write a message that says each number and what it times 32 is equal to